 SCHOLAR & AUTHOR

 DANIEL JAMES SHIGO is a vocal pedagogue, scholar of historical vocal pedagogy, and the author of Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia.
 He is currently at work on his second book which explores his rediscovery of the old Italian school of singing: It is his mission to provide students and teachers with the knowledge and tools necessary to reveal and transform the voice.

 Daniel made his debut with the Festival dei Due Mondi, Spoleto, Italy, singing the baritone solos in Gabriel Fauré's Requiem.
 He subsequently became a member of the New York City Opera and Metropolitan Opera.
-Equally at home in both classical and musical theater styles, Daniel has appeared in concert and recital on both sides of the Atlantic, and in a rare staging of Kurt Weill's Lady in the Dark on Broadway.
+Equally at home in both classical and musical theater styles, Daniel has appeared in concert and recital, and in a rare staging of Kurt Weill's Lady in the Dark on Broadway.